cosmos72/schemesh/doc/lineedit/prompt.md

 Two prompts can be customized: `prompt0` and `prompt`.

+Compatibility:
+- `prompt` was added in 0.9.3
+- `prompt0` was added in 1.0.1

 The first one i.e. `prompt0` is displayed immediately **above** user input, either left-aligned (default) or right-aligned to terminal width if it starts with ASCII 13 i.e. return character.